David Court (bishop)

-David Eric Court (born 16 October 1958) is a British Anglican bishop.
-He has been the Bishop suffragan of Grimsby in the Church of England Diocese of Lincoln since 2014.
+David Eric Court (born 16 October 1958) is a British Anglican retired bishop.
+He served as the Bishop suffragan of Grimsby in the Church of England Diocese of Lincoln from 2014 until his retirement in 2025.

 Early life

 Court was born on 16 October 1958 in Norwich, England.
 He was educated at a comprehensive school in Norwich.
 He went on to study electrochemistry at the University of Southampton, graduating with a Bachelor of Science (BSc) degree in 1980 and a Doctor of Philosophy (PhD) degree in 1983.
 His doctoral thesis was titled "Some electrochemical studies in large molecules", and related to the medicinal opportunities of sugar.
 He then remained Southampton to undertake teacher training, and completed his Postgraduate Certificate in Education (PGCE) in 1984.

 From 1984 to 1988, Court taught chemistry and physics at Prince William School, a secondary school in Oundle, Northamptonshire.
 Having become a committed Christian while at university, he left teaching and entered Oak Hill Theological College, a conservative evangelical theological college in London.
 He graduated with a Bachelor of Arts (BA) degree in 1991.